 Let’s hope that we can build a prosperous society based on noble Nordic values like social equality and empathy.

-TH: What is one advice you might have for aspiring foreigners who want to come to Finland?
+WW: What is one advice you might have for aspiring foreigners who want to come to Finland?

 Enrique: Just do it!
 Don’t let anyone sway you from your goal and dreams.